helmoski/cycle-selection-driver/README.md

 A [`Selection`](https://developer.mozilla.org/en-US/docs/Web/API/Selection) object representing the range of text selected by the user or the current position of the caret.

 It is recommended that you avoid using the mutational methods of the `Selection` object because doing so would constitute as a side effect.
-Although the `selectionDriver` is currently readonly, it could be updated in the future to accept a sink that would allow mutations to the current selection.
+To update the selection, use the driver `sink$`.

+### `IRange`

+An object representing a [`Range`](https://developer.mozilla.org/en-US/docs/Web/API/Range); albeit, with a slight difference: The offset in `IRange` represents characters; whereas, the offset in a `Range` can represent characters or nodes depending on the type of node.

+### Properties

+`startNode` - The node that the start of the range is in

+`startOffset` - The character offset of the start of the range within the start node

+`endNode` - The node that the end of the range is in

+`endOffset` The character offset of the end of the range within the end node.

 ---